Student Loan Help During the COVID-19 Pandemic

 But what if your student loans don't qualify?
 If you took out a private loan to pay for school, your loan is not included in the CARES Act.
 Additionally, certain types of Federal Family Education Loans, or FFEL, do not qualify, because they are held by commercial banks.

-"A lot of those loans (FFEL), they're federally held, but a few of them are commercially held," said Shannon Doyle, Program Manager of Partnerships and Financial Education for Lutheran Social Service of Minnesota.
+"A lot of those loans (FFEL), they're federally held, but a few of them are commercially held," said Shannon Doyle, program manager of Partnerships and Financial Education for Lutheran Social Service of Minnesota.
 "They originated with banks and are still held by those banks, technically.
 So those loans would not qualify."
 Doyle says if you have a private loan or FFEL loan, the first thing you should do is call your lender.

 "There are plenty of lenders of private student loans who are offering hardship plans," she said.